MSc

 Timetabled learning activities may include lectures, workshops, and practical sessions, which are combined with extensive opportunities for independent learning.
 Specialist individual mentoring provides assistance in an area of a student's choice during applied sport science support and research projects.

 In the final term a Sport Science Research Project provides an opportunity for independent study that culminates in the submission of a journal manuscript.
-Students can choose their own research topic.
+Students can choose their own research topic, and recent student research projects have explored a diverse range of topics, such as goal setting, the effects of supplements on performance, running economy, the use of sensors for gait detection, the psychology of excellent performance, player performance profiling, and the impact of training load on injury incidence.

 Named Pathway